johri21/dns-client-proxy/README.md

 $ dig @127.0.0.1 www.zomato.com
 ```
 If everything goes well you may see the dig output.
 The dig is communicating to localhost at 53 port which in turn uses cloudflare DNS for resolution

-### Questions
-- What are the security concerns for this kind of service?
-  DNS over TLS is better as it encrypts the DNS traffic.
-So no one  sitting in between my server and Cloudflare server would know what is being browsed.
-- Considering a microservice architecture; how would you see this the dns to dns-over-tls proxy used?
- Answer: We can use this to communicate to other service in private network without giving them a public DNS or making a route table entry.
-- What other improvements do you think would be interesting to add to the project?
- Answer: We can confiure and extend it to make our own service discovery module.
-Domain Name and their IP could be kept in something like etcd and resolution can be done by proxy rather than sending it to something like cloudflare.